The Family Educational Rights and Privacy Act (FERPA) Viterbo University Policy

 Directory Information/Release of Information

-At its discretion the institution may provide Directory Information in accordance with FERPA provisions to include name; address (permanent, local, and e-mail); telephone listings; date of birth/age; major/minor field of study; participation in officially recognized activities and sports; weight; and height of athletic team members; dates of attendance; full-time/part-time status; photograph; registration course schedule; class level; academic level; degrees/academic recognitions/awards received; name/address/occupation of parent/guardian/spouse; and educational institutions or agencies attended.
-Students may withhold Directory Information by notifying the Registrar in writing prior to the end of the second week of each semester and the first week of summer school.
+At its discretion the institution may provide Directory Information in accordance with FERPA provisions to include name; address (permanent, local, and e-mail); telephone listings; major/minor field of study; participation in officially recognized activities and sports; weight; and height of athletic team members; dates of attendance; full-time/part-time status; photograph; registration course schedule; class level; academic level; degrees/academic recognitions/awards received; name/address/occupation of parent/guardian/spouse; and educational institutions or agencies attended.
+Students may withhold Directory Information by notifying the Registrar in writing.
+Request for non-disclosure will be honored by the institution until the student terminates the request with written notification to the Office of the Registrar.

 Review of Official Records